How to Make Sage Tea: Sage Tea Recipe for Hot Flashes

 I write so you share.
 Thank you.

 Sage is synonym of magic.
 There are so many properties this herb has it is just uncanny.
 Sage is a woman’s best friend during the menopause years.
-In this post I show you the 2 recipes I take on a daily basis (using dried herbs) as well as discussing the benefits of 2 other herbs that become very potent for women on the menopause together with sage (Wormwood and calendula, also known as Marigold), I show you photos so you can see the entire process for both recipes, a section on questions you may have and also links to purchase your driedre herbs, a Fortnum and Mason strainer and a flask so you can take it around with you all day like I do : )
+In this post I show you the 2 recipes I take on a daily basis (using dried herbs) as well as discussing the benefits of 2 other herbs that become very potent for women on the menopause together with sage (Wormwood and calendula), I show you photos so you can see the entire process for both recipes, a section on questions you may have and also links to purchase your driedre herbs, a Fortnum and Mason strainer and a flask so you can take it around with you all day like I do : )

 A Special Relationship with Sage